As you can probably guess when you look at my 1:200 diecast collection, I love model aircraft.

 It took some time, but I ended up designing a couple of 1:200 airport ground plates that would fit my needs and also the size of my shelves.

 The first and second images above show an earlier version of the plates.
-The third image is the most recent version.
+The third image is the final version.

 1:200 Double Sided Airport Ground Plate